Satyam-gautam259/Portfolio_Website/README.md

 To deploy your website to GitHub Pages, follow these steps:

-1. Create a new repository on GitHub with the name `[your-username].github.io`.
+1. Create a new repository on GitHub with the name ` satyam gautam.github.io`.
 2. Change the repository's visibility to `Public`.
 3. In the repository settings, select the `GitHub Pages` tab.
 4. Under `Source`, select the `Branch` radio button and select the `main` branch.
 5. Click `Save`.

-Once you have completed these steps, your website will be deployed to `[your-username].github.io`.
+Once you have completed these steps, your website will be deployed to `satyam gautam.github.io`.

 **Contributions:**